What Does it Take to Be a Wind Turbine Service Technician?

 - Service Technician

 - Wind Power Technician

-In the United States, there were 5,800 jobs for Wind Turbine Service Technician in 2016.
+In 2016, there was an estimated number of 5,800 jobs in the United States for Wind Turbine Service Technician.
 New jobs are being produced at a rate of 94.8% which is above the national average.
 The Bureau of Labor Statistics predicts 5,500 new jobs for Wind Turbine Service Technician by 2026.
-The BLS estimates 1,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.

 The states with the most job growth for Wind Turbine Service Technician are Wyoming, Texas, and North Dakota.
 Watch out if you plan on working in Arkansas, New Mexico, or Iowa.
 These states have the worst job growth for this type of profession.